Newton Abbot East – West shared use path

 What happens next?

-The full scheme is expected to be completed by 2019, however, the timing of phase 2B is yet to be confirmed.
+After the consultation, the design for phase 3B will be finalised towards the end of 2018 then County Council Cabinet approval will be sought for the scheme.
+Subject to approval, construction for phase 3B is likely to start in 2020 and the full scheme is expected to be completed by 2021.
 The continuation of pedestrian and cycle facilities to the west of Mile End Road will be incorporated into the new developments.